RedBirdOBX/City-Info-API-Demo/README.md

 ### Patch a Point of Interest
 `http://city-info-api-demo.azurewebsites.net/api/cities/{cityId}/pointsofinterest/{pointOfInterestId}`
 `PATCH`
 Instead of updated the whole resource, you can use a patch document and only update one or more properties of the resource such as passwords, emails, and so on.
-With this api, you can a standard patch document and specify what part of the resource you want to update.
+With this API, you can use a standard patch document and specify what part of the resource you want to update.

 ```
 [